English & Math Multiple Measures

 What are English & Math Multiple Measures?

-ELAC is implementing a NEW assessment process (known as English & Math Multiple Measures) that will help determine English & Math course placements for students.
+ELAC has implemented a NEW assessment process (known as English & Math Multiple Measures) that will help determine English & Math course placements for students.
 This new

 assessment process will be the primary form of placement.
-English & Math assessment
+English as a Native Language

 Why is ELAC implementing a New Assessment Process?